 What to do if you experience harassment

-Confront your harasser as soon as possible with the person who has behaved inappropriately.
-Explain to the person as clearly as you can why you find their conduct offensive and tell them that you will not tolerate their behaviour.
+Bring up the harassment you have experienced as soon as possible with the person who has behaved inappropriately.
+Explain to the person as clearly as you can why you find their conduct inappropriate and tell them that you will not tolerate their actions.
 Provide tangible examples of what it is in their conduct that you find inappropriate.
-Ask them to stop or change the way in which they act towards you.
+Ask them to stop their harassment or to change the way in which they act towards you.
 However, if the inappropriate behaviour continues, let them know that you will be taking the matter to your supervisor.
 If your harasser is your line manager, you can tell them that you will go straight to their superior.

-Many workplaces have a procedure in place for dealing with harassment or unfair treatment.
-Find out what the procedure is in your workplace and follow the procedure.
-If you do not know whether there is a procedure, ask your line manager, occupational safety and health representative or shop steward.
+Many workplaces have a procedure in place for addressing harassment or inappropriate treatment.
+Find out what the procedure is in your workplace and follow the guidelines.
+If you do not know whether there is a procedure in place, ask your line manager, occupational safety and health representative or shop steward.

 If your employer does not have a procedure for reporting harassment, tell your line manager that you want to speak to them about harassment you have encountered.
 If your harasser is your line manager, you can go straight to their superior.
 Even in cases where the harasser is a member of the senior management of the workplace, the encountered harassment must be reported to the employer.

 Your occupational safety and health authority can provide instructions and advice and, if necessary, enforce that your employer, after becoming aware of the matter, shall take measures for ending the harassment.

 However, occupational safety and health authorities are not required to provide assistance to customers or employers in processing matters or resolving conflicts.
-The occupational safety and health authorities’ responsibility to lay blame or settle disputes, or to help employees seek damages for harassment.
+The occupational safety and health authority’s tasks do not include laying blame or settling disputes, nor to help employees in seeking damages for harassment.

 Unfair treatment at work - Työnantajalle

-If necessary, experts such as occupational health care professionals can be consulted.
+If necessary, outside experts such as occupational health care professionals can be consulted.
 However, the employer is always ultimately responsible for investigating each case and taking appropriate action.
 If necessary, you can ask for instructions and advice on how to deal with harassment at the workplace from the occupational safety and health authority 's telephone service.

 How to intervene in harassment